DAF-Bridge/.github/profile/README.md

 - Recommendation Service

 ## Talent Atmos Frontend
-The official frontend repository for Talent Atmos Frontend In the project's repository it contains Dockerfile for building the docker image and it needs environment variables show in .env.example for deployment
+The official frontend repository for Talent Atmos Frontend <br />
+In the project's repository it contains Dockerfile for building the docker image and it needs environment variables show in .env.example for deployment
 ### __Technology Stack__
 - Framework: Nextjs